marklogic-community/marklogicworkflow/documentation/SECURITY.md

 - Determine why REST extension cannot be executed
 - Check permissions on REST API code by default, then check our execute permissions on the REST extension, and import module

+## Diagnosing issues

+If you get a SEC-PRIV response in a rest extension this means you do not have your amps set properly.

+If the extension does not exist you EITHER do not have execute privileges on the resource extension OR have execute permissions on all required libraries - it is NOT an amp issue.